All Episodes

 And sometimes, even if they haven't got anything, you know what?

-They'll make up something, they'll come up with something.
+They'll come up with something.

-And you'd say, Yeah, yeah, I think so.
+And you'd say, yeah, yeah, I think so.

-Oh, you'll testify to that.
+You'll testify that.

 Yeah, I think so.